-The capacity planning system forecasts billable and strategic utilisation of the workforce ahead of time.
-You can mobilise employees from non-billable/low priority work to billable or high priority projects with proper resource utilisation tracking.
+The capacity planning system forecasts billable and strategic utilization of the workforce ahead of time.
+You can mobilize employees from non-billable/low priority work to billable or high priority projects with proper resource utilization tracking.

 Forecast and ensure that excess capacity is not wasted.

 Capacity planning can help you identify skill excess ahead of time so that you take corrective actions, like:

 - Bring forward initiatives to meet strategic goals.

 - Allow movement of resources across departments to maximize utilization